Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 (1) A proposition has meaning if, and only if it is verified as true or false.

 (2) True sentences have the same meaning if they obtain the same determination as true and false by every possible observation.

 Reichenbach's restriction of meaning to verifiable truth seems in the first instance a negation of the Kantian position and an assertion of reality as a predicate of objects.
-Yet the pro- blem of meaning remains.
+Yet the problem of meaning remains.
 For what does Reichenbach mean by verifiability?
 What meaning can be attached to descriptions of physical qualities?
 What is the relation of truth-weight to meaning and to truth-value?
-This finally resolves itself into a consideration of criteria of knowledge, of which three progressive- ly wider standards are recognized: the technical, the physical and the logical.
+This finally resolves itself into a consideration of criteria of knowledge, of which three progressively wider standards are recognized: the technical, the physical and the logical.
 The last, in the tradition of Hume, admits as true anything that can be conceived without contradiction.

 This analysis implies that a statement can be both meaningful or not, depending on the criterion.
 A 500-year old man in a logical sense represents no inner contraction but would have to be denied by physical criteria.
 Moreover, just as in Russell's theory of descriptions, the assertion can only occur subsequent to a query and the question will limit a range of possible answers.
-Thus logical positivism, from an attempt to confine meaning by a test of verifiability, is forced by its inner contradictions into the admission of criteria that extend the range of meaningful state- ments and by implication becomes the precursor of pre-assertional logic, which faces the metaphysical problem only after its range has been determined by the hypothesis.
+Thus logical positivism, from an attempt to confine meaning by a test of verifiability, is forced by its inner contradictions into the admission of criteria that extend the range of meaningful statements and by implication becomes the precursor of pre-assertional logic, which faces the metaphysical problem only after its range has been determined by the hypothesis.

 ## Summary

 The assertional schools of logic agree in basing their logical primitive on a statement.

-This leads to an inquiry into the very possibility of know- ledge and an ever sharper definition of epistemological con- siderations.
-A gap arises between the metaphysical concepts on the one side and the extensive classification of types of judgments, propositions and sentences on the other, with the middle ground of the inherent meaning of assertions inadequate- ly analyzed.
+This leads to an inquiry into the very possibility of knowledge and an ever sharper definition of epistemological considerations.
+A gap arises between the metaphysical concepts on the one side and the extensive classification of types of judgments, propositions and sentences on the other, with the middle ground of the inherent meaning of assertions inadequately analyzed.

 The difficulty of this position results in an attempt to burst the metaphysical bounds, achieved only by an implicit affirmation of wider criteria of meaning, which are moreover made a psychological function of the speaker.
 Russell contains hints of such an analysis and Reichenbach admits various levels of criteria.
-It remained for pre-assertional logic to develop these implications to their ultimate conclusion and thus allow for the variability of metaphysical assumptions as the con- dition of meaning.
+It remained for pre-assertional logic to develop these implications to their ultimate conclusion and thus allow for the variability of metaphysical assumptions as the condition of meaning.

 [^ka-12]: Based entirely on Reichenbach - Experience and Prediction.